abyala/advent-2017-clojure/README.md

   in the REPL.
   * The fun part of AoC for me is refactoring each part 1 to support part 2 with minimal code duplication, and I feel like the definition of the virus algorithm as the single aspect that differentiates `part1` from `part2` is clean.

+* Day 23
+  * Sorry, Eric, but my goal isn't to figure out the brain-teaser part of these challenges.
+I read online what the magic secret was to part #2, and then I implemented it in Clojure.
+I've learned by now that there are always 1 or 2 problems that depend on _not_ coding and instead interpretting the data set, and I'm not game.
+  * That said, part 1 was fun in that I got a ton of reuse from Day 18.
+If I see this again in another day's problem, I might extend this further; perhaps each value in the action-map can support an optional filter, such that `jnz` and `jgz` could both use a common function, but with an optional filter to decide if the branch should be taken.
+  That could also work with some of the earlier channel work.